code-gen21/code-gen21/README.md

 - 👀 I’m interested in reading and coding
 - 🌱 I’m currently learning DSA and Web Development
 - 💞️ I’m looking to collaborate on projects related to Web Development and C++
-- 📫 How to reach me Email-> kandwal083@gmail.com
+- 📫 How to reach me kandwal083@gmail.com

 <!---
 code-gen21/code-gen21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.